Skip to content

 Acknowledgement of Territory and of Indigenous Rightsholders

 The Indigenous Education Department (IED) of the Coast Mountains School District humbly recognizes that our district resides as guests on the ancestral, unceded territories of the Gitxsan, Haisla, Nisga’a, and Ts’msyen Peoples.
-We honor their ancestral histories, rich cultures and diverse communities that are rooted in these lands, which have sustained their peoples for countless generations.
-With deep appreciation, we honor the wisdom of their ancestors, revered elders, and knowledge holders who embody resilience and uphold traditions based on reciprocity, responsibility, respect, and profound interconnectedness.
+We honour their ancestral histories, rich cultures and diverse communities that are rooted in these lands, which have sustained their peoples for countless generations.
+With deep appreciation, we honour the wisdom of their ancestors, revered elders, and knowledge holders who embody resilience and uphold traditions based on reciprocity, responsibility, respect, and profound interconnectedness.
 These principles serve as our compass as we humbly navigate and learn our role in contributing to reconciliation.
 We also acknowledge that we are in service to Indigenous Peoples (First Nations, Metis and Inuit) from diverse nations and communities who are also guests on traditional lands and who have made these communities their home.
 This acknowledgment signifies our unwavering commitment to reconciliation and to fostering nourishing and transformative relationships that will positively impact the next generations of Indigenous children and youth.

-Achieving transformation and improving Indigenous learner success requires collective responsibility among all Indigenous rights holders and education stakeholders.
+Achieving transformation and improving Indigenous learner success requires collective responsibility among all Indigenous rightsholders and education stakeholders.
 It demands sustained attention and collective effort to navigate the future for generations of Indigenous children and youth.
 This journey necessitates responsive, responsible, and respectful approaches that address the needs of Indigenous learners in a reciprocal and relational manner.
 Everyone is responsible for tending to this work as if it were a ceremonial fire, to keep it burning, this sacred work must be embraced by all.

 Indigenous Learners